-- Sweden works in several global, international and regional organisations in order to, inter alia, strengthen the protection of marine environments, including in areas beyond national jurisdiction. - Sweden undertakes bilateral cooperation to develop effective environmental administration for mutual strategic benefit such as implementation of commitments under international environmental conventions. - The new CFP, including the external dimension, ensure in particular that Union fishing activities outside Union waters are based on the same principles and standards as those applicable under EU law in the area of the CFP.
+- Sweden works in several global, international and regional organisations in order to, inter alia, strengthen the protection of marine environments, including in areas beyond national jurisdiction. - Sweden undertakes bilateral cooperation to develop effective environmental administration for mutual strategic benefit such as implementation of commitments under international environmental conventions. - The Common Fisheries Policy, CFP, including the external dimension, ensure in particular that EU fishing activities outside Union waters are based on the same principles and standards as those applicable under EU law in the area of the CFP.
 This is an important tool to strengthen the consistency of actions taken in the context of development cooperation. - One example of development aid directly targeting SDG target 14.c is the aid to the UN Environment Africa marine and coastal programme.
 At the national level UN Environment has catalysed national policy processes through sustained awareness on topical issues including e.g. adoption and subsequent ratification of the additional protocol to the Abidjan Convention on land based sources and activities and preparation of the ICZM protocol to the Nairobi Convention.
-To keep the conventions operational and relevant have impacts nationally, regionally and internationally and supports the implementation of internationally agreed instruments.
+To keep the conventions operational and relevant have impacts nationally, regionally and internationally and supports the implementation of internationally agreed instruments. - By means of Swedish financial support to the Global environmental fund, GEF, Sweden contributes to the funds contribution to the developing countries fulfilment of the SDG goal 14.
+As a substantial contributor to GEF, Sweden has good possibilities to influence the fund's priorities. - > EU and Sweden played an active role in negotiations for the global Minamata Convention on Mercury, who went into force in 2017.
+The Swedish ambition was to ensure that it remained possible for member states like Sweden to have or to keep existing higher levels of protection.

-- By means of Swedish financial support to the Global environmental fund, GEF, Sweden contributes to the funds contribution to the developing countries fulfillment of the SDG goal 14.
-As a substantial contributor to GEF, Sweden has good possibilities to influence the fund's priorities. - EU and Sweden played an active role in negotiations for the global Minamata Convention on Mercury.
-EU is about to ratify the Minamata Convention by means of a revision of the existing EU regulation on the topic.
-The Swedish ambition has been to influence the regulation to ensure that it remains possible for member states like Sweden to have or to keep existing higher levels of protection. - Sweden is fully committed to the effective implementation and further development of the Stockholm Convention on Persistent Organic Pollutants. - Sweden is a party to the majority of the IMO Conventions, including the important MARPOL and SOLAS Conventions.
-In addition to protecting the environment from emission related to shipping activities, safe construction and operation of ships will also have a positive impact on the marine environment. - Sweden has a good record of reporting on its obligations under conventions, one example is the annual reporting on dumping activities conducted for the global London convention and protocol, where Sweden is among the few countries complying with the reporting requirements. - The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) is seen as an example of best practice in managing marine resources in international waters.
+- Sweden is fully committed to the effective implementation and further development of the Stockholm Convention on Persistent Organic Pollutants. - > Sweden is a party to the majority of the IMO Conventions, including the important MARPOL and SOLAS Conventions.
+In addition to protecting the environment from emission related to shipping activities, safe construction and operation of ships will also have a positive impact on the marine environment. - > Sweden has a good record of reporting on its obligations under conventions. - The Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) is seen as an example of best practice in managing marine resources in international waters.
 In 2016 the Ross Sea MPA (the world's largest with its 1,6 million km2) was created.
-Sweden, member of CCAMLR, has actively supported this MPA proposal.
+Sweden, member of CCAMLR, actively supported this MPA proposal.